treweathers/Java_Developer/Course_2/Course_2.2.md

     }
 }
 ```
-Seemingly tricky, the code is very straightforward: We place two pointers, i and j, at the beginning of the Right and Left arrays.
-We choose the smaller element, put it in the final array arr, and move the corresponding pointer further.
+Seemingly tricky, the code is very straightforward: We place two pointers, `i` and `j`, at the beginning of the `Right` and `Left` arrays.
+We choose the smaller element, put it in the final array `arr`, and move the corresponding pointer further.
 We keep doing this until one of the pointers reaches the end of its array.

 ### 5. Handling Leftovers
 We stop the process when one of the pointers reaches the end of its array, but some elements could be left in the other array.

-To handle this, let's copy the remaining elements of both arrays (if any) to the end of the resulting arr array.
+To handle this, let's copy the remaining elements of both arrays (if any) to the end of the resulting `arr` array.

 ```java
     // Copy remaining elements of Left[] if any